lescinsc/Circ_Buff/readme.md

 The advantage of the circular buffer over other data types is that it is contstant time complexity for all of its functions.
 Unlike a more general array, it is more specialized in that it only writes at the head location and reads at the tail location.
 This feature makes it a better candidate for specific applications that need to store and retrieve data on a first in first out basis.

 # Compiling the code
+The code is split into a .h and .cpp file in the code_1 folder.

 The code can be compiled with CMAKE.
 Navigate to the build folder and run CMAKE .. on the current directory.
-Next, run make which will build the executable fils.
+Next, run make which will build the executable files.
 This will create a test executable file called "run_tests" which can be run with ./run_tests while still in the build folder.